DPLL algorithm: The algorithm

 In this pseudocode, unit-propagate(l, Φ) and pure-literal-assign(l, Φ) are functions that return the result of applying unit propagation and the pure literal rule, respectively, to the literal l and the formula Φ. In other words, they replace every occurrence of l with "true" and every occurrence of not l with "false" in the formula Φ, and simplify the resulting formula.
 The or in the return statement is a short-circuiting operator. Φ ∧ {l} denotes the simplified result of substituting "true" for l in Φ.

 The algorithm terminates in one of two cases.
 Either the CNF formula Φ is empty, i.e., it contains no clause.
 Then it is satisfied by any assignment, as all its clauses are vacuously true.
 Otherwise, when the formula contains an empty clause, the clause is vacuously false because a disjunction requires at least one member that is true for the overall set to be true.
 In this case, the existence of such a clause implies that the formula (evaluated as a conjunction of all clauses) cannot evaluate to true and must be unsatisfiable.

 The pseudocode DPLL function only returns whether the final assignment satisfies the formula or not.
 In a real implementation, the partial satisfying assignment typically is also returned on success; this can be derived by keeping track of branching literals and of the literal assignments made during unit propagation and pure literal elimination.

 The Davis–Logemann–Loveland algorithm depends on the choice of branching literal, which is the literal considered in the backtracking step.
 As a result, this is not exactly an algorithm, but rather a family of algorithms, one for each possible way of choosing the branching literal.
 Efficiency is strongly affected by the choice of the branching literal: there exist instances for which the running time is constant or exponential depending on the choice of the branching literals.
 Such choice functions are also called heuristic functions or branching heuristics.

+Formalization

+The sequent calculus-similar notation can be used to formalize many rewriting algorithms, including DPLL.
+The following are the 5 rules a DPLL solver can apply in order to either find or fail to find a satisfying assignment, i.e. $A = (l_1, \neg l_2, l_3, ...)$.